This post was done after the Spurs defeat. With the first paragraph, you'll see which Spurs game it refers to.

 Bruno Fernandes is another example.

-In his first few seasons at the club, brilliant.
-Superb.
-Amazing.
-Magnificent.
+In his first few seasons at the club, brilliant, superb., amazing, magnificent.

 Even the new players looked well out of their depth.
-Yes it is only early days for Mazraoui, De Ligt, Ugarte and Zirkzee but they were as bad as everyone else.
+Yes it was only early days for Mazraoui, De Ligt, Ugarte and Zirkzee but they were as bad as everyone else.
 Mazraoui was torn a new one by Timo Werner.
 With all due respect to the German but if he's causing you a lot of problems, then you have a problem.

 Fred scored a hat-trick.